titiwantes/IOT_TB/TB/README.md

 To import all dashboards.
 You need, in ThingsBoard web site, go to this `http://localhost:8080/dashboards` and click `+` button, select `import device profile`, select one of the json in the folder `import/dashboard`. repeat this task for every dashboard.

 After that all thingsboard is initialize and ready to use.

+## Dashboard Description

+In ThingsBoard, you'll be able to see 4 different Dashbord.
+You'll have a description of each dashboard below.

+### Fluid Dashboard

+In the Fluid Dashboard, you'll see all the data about the 3 fluid sensors.
+You'll be able to see the quantity available and their consumption.

+### Humidity Dashboard

+The Humidity Dashboard regroups all the humidity sensors.
+We separated the humidity and temperature.
+So, we have dashboard for each of them.

+### Temperature Dashboard

+This Dashboard shows all the temperature's data.

+### Location Dashboard

+The Location Dashboard allows you to see all the sensors's locations.